Sofiapaavola/tug-a-raksu/README.md

 ## Rules
 You may only use JS / CSS / HTML, no frameworks or libraries.
 You can use either procedural or object oriented approaches.

+## Setup
+No special setup is required for this project.
+You can see it on git hub pages: https://sofiapaavola.github.io/tug-a-raksu/